Skip to content

 Queensberry — common questions

 Queensberry is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 572m of ascent and takes most walkers 3-6 hours.
-Terrain: Rush-strewn pasture turns to dry moss above the in-bye.
+Ground conditions: Rush-strewn pasture turns to dry moss above the in-bye.

-Good signal on summit; EE and Vodafone reliable.
+Good summit signal; steady on EE and Vodafone.
 Fine views to Solway Firth.

 Is Queensberry safe in winter?